Rights, Freedoms, and Responsibilities

 - Editors and managers of student publications are protected from arbitrary suspension and removal because of student, faculty, administrative, or public disapproval of editorial policy or content.
 Only for proper and stated causes shall editors and managers be subject to removal and then by orderly and prescribed procedures designated by the Publications Board.

-- All Augustana College published and financed student publications shall explicitly state on the editorial page that opinions expressed are not necessarily those of the College or the students.
+- All Augustana University published and financed student publications shall explicitly state on the editorial page that opinions expressed are not necessarily those of the University or the students.